JulienThielleux/campaignMakerGUI/README.md

   When the model is called, it should recognize references to previous pieces of lore in the user input.
   For instance, if King Bronn already exists in the ‘characters’ lore, typing “Write a big castle where King Bronn lives” should provide context about King Bronn to the model.

+- Picture window: Display the picture generated with the 'representation' key of the different pieces of lore.
+    The "save picture" button save the picture in a file with the same name as the piece of lore, as a png file.
+    The "generate picture" button call dallE-2 with the current piece of lore in the 'current file' window.

 ## Installation:
 - Put the CMGUI.exe file in a directory.